From the airport to the city centre Mauritius

 By car Mauritius

-The road network is well developed and serves all the towns and strategic points of the island.
-A highway(M1) connects Mahebourg in the southeast to Grand Bay in the north, passing through the towns of the central plateau (Curepipe, Phoenix, Quatre Bornes, Rose Hill...) and the capital Port Louis.
-Cars, trucks, cabs, mopeds, bicycles, carts... not to mention the pedestrians who happily (unconsciously?) cross the four lanes!
-It is doubled by a second fast axis(M2) which allows to go to the north from the center of the island without passing through Port Louis.
-Reserved for motorized vehicles only, this road, which crosses beautiful mountain landscapes, bypasses the capital from Ebène to the east and ends in Terre Rouge, not far from Pamplemousses.
-These two highways are free.
+The road network is well-developed, serving all the island's towns and strategic points.
+A freeway(M1) links Mahébourg in the southeast to Grand Baie in the north, passing through the towns of the central plateau (Curepipe, Phœnix, Quatre Bornes, Rose Hill...) and the capital Port Louis.
+Cars, trucks, cabs, mopeds, bicycles, horse-drawn carriages... not to mention the pedestrians who blithely (unconsciously?) cross the four lanes!
+It is doubled by a second expressway(M2), which allows you to travel north from the center of the island without passing through Port Louis.
+Reserved for motorized vehicles only, this route, which passes through superb mountain scenery, bypasses the capital to the east from Ebène and ends at Terre Rouge, not far from Pamplemousses.
+Both freeways are free of charge.

-Otherwise, several national roads crisscross the country, and secondary roads serve villages and small towns.
-An almost uninterrupted coastal road allows you to go around the island by the beaches.
-No problem to go from one point to another.
-Of course, we cannot say that the roads are perfect: some roads are winding and narrow (impossible to overtake when you are behind a bus) and, as soon as you go inland, the paved roads give way to rough and chaotic tracks...
-But these inconveniences are minor and do not affect the quality of the main routes.
-Moreover, even if the signs are insufficient (frequent absence of signs at crossroads), it is impossible to get lost or never for very long - everywhere Mauritians will help you find your way.
+Otherwise, several national roads criss-cross the country on all sides, and secondary roads serve villages and small towns.
+An almost uninterrupted coastal road also takes you around the island via the beaches.
+So getting from one point to another is no problem at all.
+Of course, we can't say that the roads are perfect: some lanes are winding and narrow (impossible to overtake when you're behind a bus) and, as you get further inland, the asphalt roads sometimes give way to rough, chaotic tracks...
+But these inconveniences are minor and in no way detract from the quality of the main routes.
+What's more, even if signs are inadequate (often missing at crossroads), it's impossible to get lost, or never for very long - Mauritians will help you find your way everywhere.

 Traffic rules and road safety.
 As the British were the last settlers to occupy the island, we drive on the left.
-It is therefore important to remember to approach crossroads and traffic circles correctly.
-As a time of acclimatization is necessary, it is advised to drive as far as possible from the side of the road if you do not want to break the right-hand mirror in less than 10 minutes.
-The speed limit is 30 to 50 km/h in the city and on secondary roads, and 60 to 110 km/h on highways depending on the area crossed.
-There are many speed cameras.
-Seatbelts are mandatory in the front and back seats.
-The alcohol limit is 0.20 g/litre of blood, which is barely a small beer.
-During office hours, from 7:30 am to 9 am and from 4 pm to 6 pm, Port Louis and the larger cities are congested.
+So remember to approach crossroads and traffic circles correctly.
+As a period of acclimatization is necessary, it is advisable to drive as far away from the side of the road as possible if you don't want to break your right-hand mirror in less than 10 minutes.
+The speed limit is 30 to 50 km/h in town and on secondary roads, and 60 to 110 km/h on freeways, depending on the area crossed.
+Speed cameras are plentiful.
+Seatbelts are compulsory in both front and rear seats.
+The permitted alcohol level at the wheel is 0.5 g/litre of blood, equivalent to barely a small beer.
+During office hours, from 7.30am to 9am in the morning and from 4pm to 6pm in the evening, Port Louis and the larger towns are congested.

 Fuel.
-There are gas stations all over the country under the names Total, Shell, Indian Oil or Engen.
-1 liter of gasoline costs about 74 Rs and 1 liter of diesel about 55 Rs.
+There are service stations all over the country under the Total, Shell, Indian Oil or Engen brand names.
+1 liter of petrol costs around Rs 67 and 1 liter of diesel around Rs 55.

 Dangers.
-As in any foreign country, it is important to remain vigilant.
-In the towns and villages, the roads are crowded with pedestrians, bicycles and mopeds, and dogs run in without warning.
-On the secondary roads, potholes are numerous and totally invisible when it rains.
-But the main danger comes from the buses: kings of the road, they take over the whole road, drive in the middle, cut their turns, overtake in any way.
+As in any foreign country, it's important to remain vigilant.
+In towns and villages, the roads are clogged with pedestrians, bicycles and mopeds, and dogs stray in without warning.
+On secondary roads, potholes are numerous and totally invisible when it's raining.
+But the main danger is posed by buses: kings of the road, they take over the whole area, driving in the middle, cutting corners and overtaking in any way they can.
 If one of these vehicles runs into the middle of the road, pull over to the side of the road and let it pass!
-The same goes for other vehicles: if a car or even two cars come in front to overtake, let them pass.
-However, there is no reason not to take the road: these particularities taken into account, driving in Mauritius is not more difficult than elsewhere.
+The same goes for other vehicles: if one or even two cars come up in front to overtake, let them pass.
+However, there's no reason not to take to the road: taking these particularities into account, driving in Mauritius is no more difficult than anywhere else.

-Car rental.
-Several international companies (Avis, Budget, Europcar, Hertz, Sixt) are represented through a network of agencies located in the main cities and/or hotels.
-Good local companies (ABS Car Rental, Eco Car Rental, Pingouin Car Rental, Ola Mauritius etc.) also offer their services at often lower prices - good and reliable deals are possible.
-The owners of guesthouses and bungalows often have a few small vehicles for rent, but be sure to check the condition of the car and the details of the services included in the price.
+Car hire.
+Several international companies (Avis, Budget, Europcar, Hertz, Sixt) are represented through a network of agencies in the main towns and/or hotels.
+Good local companies (Eco Car Rental, Pingouin Car Rental, Ola Mauritius etc.) also offer their services, often at lower prices - so you can be sure of a good deal.
+The owners of guesthouses and bungalows often have a few small vehicles available for hire, but be sure to check the condition of the car and the details of the services included in the price.

-To rent a car, you must be over 21 years old and have an international driving license that is more than one year old or a national license.
-Check that the car is less than 4 years old (see the last two digits of the plate), it is mandatory to be covered all risks.
-If the price seems too attractive, check that the car is well insured.
-A deposit of 6 000 to 40 000 Rs according to the company and the category of the rented vehicle is mandatory.
-Driver-guide service is available on request.
+To rent a car, you must be over 21 years of age and hold an international driving license that is more than one year old, or a national license.
+Check that the car is less than 4 years old (see the last two digits on the license plate), as this is mandatory for all-risk coverage.
+If the price seems too tempting, check that the car is properly insured.
+A deposit of between Rs.
+6,000 and Rs.
+40,000 is required, depending on the company and category of vehicle rented.
+Driver-guide service available on request.